hy-ng/HComp-web/submit.md

 - Considered keynote speakers, panelists, or special invitees, with indication of speakers that have already been invited or (tentatively) accepted.

 ## Key Dates (all times are midnight AoE)
-- Deadline for proposals: August 13, 2021
+- (NEW) Deadline for proposals: August 31, 2021
-- Notification:  August 27, 2021

 ## Contact
 - Forough Poursabzi-Sangdeh, fpoursabzi@microsoft.com